bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 Why are students learning JavaScript?

 * JavaScript is the most important language used in web development.
-* Learning JavaScript primes your brain for understanding computer science concepts.
+* Learning JavaScript prepares students for understanding computer science concepts.
-* JavaScript makes web applications fully interactive.
+* JavaScript gives students the tools to build interactive web applications.
-* JavaScript allows us to preform logical operations in the browser.
+* JavaScript empowers students to solve complex problems with logic.
 * JavaScript is fun!

 Throughout the async module this week, students will use JavaScript to do the following: